 But what is “interiority”?
 Everyone of us possesses it.
 Interiority is that deeply-embedded, guarded inner life you have.
 That part you may engage with a lot but you may not talk about much—for good reasons.
 Among other things, it’s where you keep secrets.
 Engaging with it helps make you self-aware.

 Some people wallow in their inner lives more than others.
 Austen’s Elizabeth did so in P&P, but even more than her, so did Persuasion’s Anne Eliot, the most mature of Austen’s characters, both in age and wisdom.

 Gaskell’s heroine Margaret is quite an inner-directed character.
 Many readers have criticized her for rejecting the hero’s proposal and not admitting her feelings.
 Gaskell uses this plot point to show Margaret’s interiority when she rationalizes her actions to herself.
 Later, we witness her gradually accepting her feelings for the hero.

 Margaret is actually refusing to succumb to the brutality of Victorian repression when society saw women as “angels of the house” incapable of rational thought and opinions.
 She chooses to cope with this insidious sexism internally.

-My female protagonists from Margaret (in a N&S sequel I wrote) to Gina in my latest novel are all inner-directed.
-Women with rich inner lives who mull over their experiences, assess what they mean, learn from them.
+My female protagonists from Margaret (in a N&S sequel I wrote) to Luna in my latest novel are all inner-directed.
+Women with rich inner lives.
+They mull over their experiences, assess what they mean, learn from them.
 It’s how they grow.
 It’s not an attribute that appeals to modern readers impatient with the outward inactivity of thinking.
 Most of us prefer action and excitement.